Table of Contents

 When you have an accepted offer, mortgage commitment, and have completed a home inspection and a walk-through you are getting closer to moving into your dream home.
 Just a few pre-closing duties will ensure that you do not risk your closing date or mortgage.

 - Keep control of your finances and credit

 - Stay in contact with your real estate agent and lender.

-- Return phone calls and complete documents in a timely manner.
+- Return phone calls and complete documents promptly.